vguedes-assignments/kry-assignment/README.md

 One of our developers built a simple service poller.
 The service consists of a backend service written in Vert.x (https://vertx.io/) that keeps a list of services (defined by a URL), and periodically does a HTTP GET to each and saves the response ("OK" or "FAIL").

-Unfortunately, the original developer din't finish the job, and it's now up to you to complete the thing.
+Unfortunately, the original developer didn't finish the job, and it's now up to you to complete the thing.
 Some of the issues are critical, and absolutely need to be fixed for this assignment to be considered complete.
 There is also a wishlist of features in two separate tracks - if you have time left, please choose *one* of the tracks and complete as many of those issues as you can.